jvlmdr/jack.valmadre.net/notes/_posts/2015-01-15-music-maths.md

 The Indonesian gamelan with "slendro" tuning has five notes that are roughly equally spaced.
 With "pelog" tuning it has seven notes which are often tuned as a subset of nine-tone equal temperament, and of which a subset of only five notes is generally used per song.
+{% endcomment %}

 After 3 and 5, the next prime to consider is 7.
-In fact, the note $$7f$$ is very close to a conventional minor seventh, which is obtained as a fifth plus a minor third (equal to two fifths minus a major third).
+In fact, the note $$7f$$ is reasonably close to a conventional _minor seventh_, which can be obtained as a fifth plus a minor third (equal to two fifths minus a major third).
 This can be seen by comparing $$7/4f = 1.75f$$ to $$(3/2)^{2} (4/5) f = 9/5 f = 1.8f$$.
 This may be partly the reason that a dominant seventh chord (root, major third, fifth, minor seventh) is slightly dissonant and known to resolve back to the major chord.

+I gleamed most of this from Dave Benson's <a href="http://homepages.abdn.ac.uk/mth192/pages/html/maths-music.html">online book "Music: A Mathematical Offering."</a>